- Initial Approval: Jan. 4, 1974 (39 FR 1009)

 Nevada OSHA conducts informal conferences in an effort to resolve contested cases.
 The Nevada Occupational Safety and Health Review Board hears and rules on appeals from citations and notifications of proposed penalties issued by Nevada OSHA's enforcement unit.
 For more information on these proceedings, please visit the Nevada State Plan website.

-- Ray Fierro, Interim Administrator Department of Business and Industry
+- Victoria Carreon, Administrator Department of Business and Industry

 - 3360 West Sahara Avenue, Suite 200